rutgerblom/SDDC.Lab/README.md

 ## Recommendations
 The following are recommendations based on our experience with deploying Pods:

 * Use a physical layer-3 switch with appropriate OSPF configuration matching the OSPF settings in your config.yml file.
-Dynamic routing between your Pods and your physical network and will make your life easier.
+Dynamic routing between your Pods and your physical network will make your life easier.
 * Hardware configuration of the physical standalone ESXi host:
   * 2 CPUs (10 cores per CPU)
   * 320 GB RAM